 Our curriculum emphasizes the development of critically reflexive practice skills through the ongoing integration of knowledge, theory and practice within a framework that promotes the advancement of equity, inclusivity, reflexivity and social justice.
 It is our anticipation that graduates of our program will walk alongside those with whom they work, in collaborative, inclusive, reflexive and caring ways and that they will stand up for what they believe is just.

-Download a copy of our digital viewbook to get information about programs in the Faculty of Social Work.
+Download our digital viewbooks to get information about programs in the Faculty of Social Work.

-Visit our online MSW website for more information about our online part-time program.
+Visit our online MSW website for more information and to connect with an advisor.

 More information can be found on the International Applicants page.